organisciak/dissertation/document/1_intro.md

 Human computation does not need to be crowdsourced, but many such tasks benefit from crowdsourcing.
 Likewise, while there are many creative crowdsourcing tasks, such as writing or commenting, human computation represents a large portion of the types of crowdsourcing seen in the wild.

-Most of the experiments in this study fall into the paradigm of human computation: collecting relevance judgments for information retrieval research (Chapters 4 and 5), collecting descriptive labels (tags) of images on image-sharing social network Pinterest (Chapter 5), collecting judgments of how similar songs are for music information retrieval evaluation (Chapter 5-2), and collecting opinion judgments of products and food for the purpose or recommendation (Chapter 6).
+Most of the experiments in this study fall into the paradigm of human computation: collecting relevance judgments for information retrieval research, collecting descriptive labels (tags) of images on image-sharing social network Pinterest, collecting judgments of how similar songs are for music information retrieval evaluation, and collecting opinion judgments of products and food for the purpose or recommendation.

 \newthought{Worker, volunteer, contributor:} there are many labels for people within the crowd.
 The space of crowdsourcing is large and the incentives for contributors are varied.